Amit2016-17/jupyter_micropython_remote/README.md

 The first cell will need to be something like:

-    %serialconnect
+    %connect <device> <args>

+eg:

+    %connect "USB-SERIAL CH340""

-or something that matches the serial port and baudrate that you connect to your MicroPython/ESP8266 with.
+or something that matches the serial port that you connect to your MicroPython/ESP8266 with.

+The <port> <args> bit matches the arguments used for the `pyboard.py`:

+    <device> --baudrate=115200 --user='micro' --password='python' --wait=0
+        device can be serial port device or name

+        device can start with "exec:"
+           "Execute a process and emulate serial connection using its stdin/stdout."

+        device can start with "execpty:"
+            Execute a process which creates a PTY and prints slave PTY as first line of its output, and emulate serial connection using this PTY

+        device can be an ip address for webrepl communication

 You should now be able to execute MicroPython commands by running the cells.

-'''On Windows it can sometimes be difficult to find the Serial (COM-port) and the right driver.
-This is not unique to the jupyter_micropython_kernel and is a function of the USB chip that is on the breakout board containing your ESP32/ESP8266.
-Find the USB connection in the Device list to see what driver it needs or look for instructions from the supplier of the board.'''

 There is a micropythondemo.ipynb file in the directory you could look at with some of the features shown.

 If a cell is taking too long to interrupt, it may respond